MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/experimental-features.md

 ### Enable Network Console

-**Network Console** is the working title for an experimental component for Chromium-based DevTools for making synthetic network requests over HTTP.
-You may use the **Network Console** experiment during the dev-test loop for web APIs.
-The **Network Console** experiment is not feature-complete during the initial release.
-Early availability during the dev-test loop enables you to receive rapid iterations, experiment in the open, and see your ideas for the **Network Console** implemented quickly.
+**Network Console** is the working title of an experiment to make synthetic network requests over HTTP.
+You may use the **Network Console** experiment to send web API requests.

 After enabling the experiment, ensure you restart the DevTools.
 To use the Network Console:
 1. Open the **Network** pane.